huggingface/blog/musicgen-inference.md

 [MusicGen](https://huggingface.co/docs/transformers/main/en/model_doc/musicgen) is a powerful music generation model that takes in text prompt and melody control and outputs music.
 This blog post will guide you through deploying it using [🤗 Inference Endpoints](https://huggingface.co/inference-endpoints).

 `transformers` pipelines offer powerful abstractions to run inference with `transformers`-based models.
-The pipeline API also enables easy deployment of models in Inference Endpoints, with only few clicks.
-If the model we want to deploy in Inference Endpoints lacks a pipeline, we can write our own inference function for it, called [custom handler](https://huggingface.co/docs/inference-endpoints/guides/custom_handler).
+The pipeline API enables easy deployment of models in Inference Endpoints with only a few clicks.
+Suppose the model we want to deploy in Inference Endpoints lacks a pipeline, or you wish to deploy a non-transformers model.
+We can write our inference function, called [custom handler](https://huggingface.co/docs/inference-endpoints/guides/custom_handler).

 At the time of this blog post's release, MusicGen lacks a dedicated `transformers` pipeline.
 To implement a custom handler function for MusicGen and serve it, we will need to:
 1. Duplicate the MusicGen repository we want to serve,
-2. Write custom handler in `handler.py`, and the dependencies in `requirements.txt` and add them to the duplicated repository,
+2. Write a custom handler in `handler.py` and the dependencies in `requirements.txt` and add them to the duplicated repository,
 3. Create Inference Endpoint for that repository.
+4. Skip steps 1-3 and deploy via a [custom MusicGen model repo](https://huggingface.co/reach-vb/musicgen-large-fp16-endpoint).
 ### Let's go!

 First, we will duplicate the [facebook/musicgen-small](https://huggingface.co/facebook/musicgen-small) repository to our own profile using [repository duplicator](https://huggingface.co/spaces/osanseviero/repo_duplicator).